Humidifier freezing up

 Why does my humidifier keep freezing up?

-A humidifier can freeze up due to low water temperature, low humidity levels, or a malfunctioning thermostat.
+A humidifier can freeze up due to low water flow, low humidity levels, or cold air blowing directly on the unit.

 Connect with certified professionals in your area